matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 In step 5, we draw a conclusion based on the value of the test statistic from step 4, applying the decision rule from step 3.

-## One-Sample Tests

-### One-Sample Z-Test

-The test we have seen already is known as a **one-sample z-test**.
-It allows us to determine whether a statistically significant difference exists between the measured sample mean and the known population mean.
-In order to use this test, we need to ensure that its assumptions are met [[1]](#references):

-1. The data come from a single sample.
-2. The mean and variance of the population are known.
-3. The test statistic follows a Normal Distribution.

-We have stated previously that data about a population are frequently not available, but note that the assumptions require a known mean and variation for the population.
-Although these are sometimes known, for example from literature or industry publications, they are frequently unknown and so the z-test is rarely used in practice.
-As an ancillary assumption for using the z-test, a sample size of n ≥ 30 is assumed.

-### Standard Error
+## Standard Error

-We glossed over the denominator of the one-sample z-test when we first looked at it, but it deserves some discussion.
+We glossed over the denominator of the one-sample z-test *σ/√(n)* when we first looked at it, but it deserves some discussion.
 When estimating a population parameter using sample data, there is some unreliability, given that the sample size is smaller than the population size and may not be completely representative.
 The **standard error** is a measure of the unreliability of an estimate we make of a population parameter, expressed in the same terms as the parameter we are estimating [[2]](#references).

 Recall that variance is a measure of the variability of data points in a sample with respect to the mean.
 It tells us how much the values in the sample differ from the mean on average.
 When the variance increases (i.e., there is more variability in the data), the unreliability also increases.
 When the variance decreases (i.e., there is less variability in the data), the unreliability also decreases.
 This means that unreliability is proportional to the variance [[2]](#references):